TASEP hydrodynamics using microscopic characteristics: The tasep

-We construct now the totally asymmetric simple exclusion process (tasep).
+We construct now the tasep.
 Call \emph{sites} the elements of $\Z$ and \emph{configurations} the elements of the space $\{0,1\}^\Z$, endowed with the product topology.
 When $\eta(x)=1$ we say that $\eta$ has a \emph{particle} at site $x$, otherwise there is a \emph{hole}.

 \paragraph{Harris graphical construction} We define directly the graphical construction of the process, a method due to Harris \cite{MR0488377}.
 The process in $\{0,1\}^\Z$ is given as a function of an initial configuration $\eta$ and a Poisson process $\omega$ on $\Z\times\R^+$ with rate 1; $\omega$ is a random discrete subset of $\Z\times\R$.
 When $(x,t)\in\omega$ we say that there is an arrow $x\to x+1$ at time $t$.
 Fix a time $T>0$.